zaphosting/docs/en/scp_colored_servername.md

 ---
 id: scp_colored_servername
 title: Colored Servername
-description: Information on how to color the server name on your BeamMP SCP server from ZAP-Hosting - ZAP-Hosting.com Documentation
+description: Information on how to color the server name on your SCP server from ZAP-Hosting - ZAP-Hosting.com Documentation
 sidebar_label: Colored Servername
 ---